 We know you desire strong quads, toned calves and powerful hamstrings as you kit up for a big race.
-In other words, you want to be in peak shape as race season rolls around, ready to crush any competition in your way.
+You want to be in peak shape as race season rolls around, ready to crush any competition in your way.

 But it’s important to retain the strength gains you’ve made, as this will improve your overall performance and help you prevent injury.

-Here are some tips to keep in mind during race season:
+Keep these tips in mind during race season:

 Start by standing with your back to a bench or box and hold a pair dumbbells or kettlebells.
 Place your left foot out in front and lift your right foot back onto the bench.
 Bend your front knee to 90 degrees and then drive yourself back up to the starting position while keeping your eyes focused on the horizon.